Leapforce Review – Pay, Exam and Job Information

 With all the recent changes to search engine algorithms, the whole Internet seems to be changing shape in regards to search engine capabilities and rankings.
 A lot of people wonder what determines which websites show up when they enter a term in the search box on Google.
 Ultimately, it’s partially a matter of algorithms (a programmed formula to automatically evaluate a website) and partially a matter of human evaluation.
 Most major search engines hire outside employees to rate search results so they can weed out sites that are spammy or irrelevant.
 If surfing the Internet all sounds like a dream come true, you might really enjoy working at home for Leapforce.

 Leapforce has been online since 2008, hiring remote contractors to rank search engine results.
 It is accredited by the Better Business Bureau, which is always something we like to see when evaluating a work at home job.
 There is a lot of information out there about Leapforce and the reviews are mostly positive.
 With that being said, let’s dive in and learn a little more about Leapforce and the jobs they offer.

 What Kind of Work Do You Do At Leapforce?

 As a contractor for Leapforce, you evaluate search engine results.
-By identifying low quality websites that come up in search results, it improves the overall search engine and helps rid the Internet of a lot of spam.
-By reviewing search results, you help insure that top ranking sites are always relevant to the phrase entered in the search box.
-Basically you are like the “search engine police” and you flag down any search result that is out of place or suspicious.
+By identifying low-quality websites that come up in search results, it improves the overall search engine and helps rid the Internet of a lot of spam.
+By reviewing search results, you help ensure that top ranking sites are always relevant to the phrase entered in the search box.
+Basically, you are like the “search engine police” and you flag down any search result that is out of place or suspicious.